Sarah McLachlan at Greek Theatre Los Angeles - Complete Guide, Tips & FAQs

 Getting to Greek Theatre Los Angeles: Complete Transport Guide

-By Bus: Several Los Angeles Metro Bus routes serve the area around the Greek Theatre.
-Key routes include the 217, 219, and 780, which stop at or near the intersection of Vermont Avenue and Los Feliz Boulevard, a short walk from the venue.
-It’s advisable to check the latest Metro trip planner for the most up-to-date routes and schedules, as these can change.
-Bus travel can be slower due to traffic, so allow ample time.
+By Bus: Several Los Angeles Metro bus lines serve the area around the Greek Theatre.
+Key routes include the 180, 181, and 217.
+These buses typically stop along Vermont Avenue or near the intersection of Vermont Avenue and Los Feliz Boulevard, placing you within a 10-15 minute walk of the venue.
+Check the LADOT Transit website for the most up-to-date routes and schedules.

 Food, Drink & Local Recommendations